 Career opportunities exist for students to start an apprenticeship while in high school (usually 11th or 12th grade).
 Students are provided the opportunity to remain enrolled in academic classes designed to meet high school graduation requirements while at the same time partnering with local business and industry leaders for paid, hands-on learning experiences.
 Contact your local DLR job service office to assist you with the process and build partnerships in your community.

-- Uses instructional curriculum and job training plans developed by the employer, high school and post-high school technical instructional staff.
+The use of instructional curriculum and job training plans developed by the employer, high school and post-high school technical instructional staff is provided.
 Together, this team determines what skills each student will learn and the number of hours spent learning each task.

 Be a Part of the Youth Apprenticeship Movement

 The Youth Apprenticeship program addresses the dual role of both preparing career-ready students while also providing South Dakota with a highly skilled, technologically competitive workforce.
 Students are provided the opportunity to remain enrolled in academic classes designed to meet high school graduation requirements while at the same time partnering with local business and industry leaders for shadowing and hands-on learning experiences.
 The best part: there is no waiting.
 It’s an instant career with an instant paycheck.
 Click on the links below to find how to get involved in this job training program.

 - Influence, mold, and shape potential future employees

 High school apprentices can:

 - Bring in a paycheck while they learn

 - Enhance their employability by obtaining critical sought-after work skills